-During its 29 years, the Orange County Crazies has become an enviable institution as it remains the longest and most prominent organization of its kind in the county of Orange.
+During its 30 years, the Orange County Crazies has become an enviable institution as it remains the longest and most prominent organization of its kind in the county of Orange.
 Based in Santa Ana, California, the O.C.
 Crazies school is unmatched and its performances always crowd-pleasing.
 Over the years, it has garnered stellar reviews and awards for its original and creative works, as well as for its unparalleled school of comedy. it now offers a screening room, as well, for fledgling filmmakers to show their works.

-The OC Crazies also perform for corporate “industrials” through its sister company, ExecuProv (www.execuprov.com) shows that are either held on-site or at a client’s location, where the actors spoof company executives and customs, or perform good old fly-by-the-seat-of-your-pants improv pieces.
+The OC Crazies also perform for corporate “industrials” through its sister company, ExecuProv (www.execuprov.com).
+These show are either held on-site at the De Pietro or at a client’s location, where the actors spoof company executives and customs, or perform good old fly-by-the-seat-of-your-pants improv pieces.
 Such shows are always custom-tailored.

 The Orange County Crazies offers its many programs and shows at its resident theater, The De Pietro Performance Center, an intimate and well-appointed 78-seat theater facility in mid-town Santa Ana.
 The facility sits in the midst of the city’s burgeoning arts district.

-In addition to the weekly comedy shows at the De Pietro, guests enjoy plays, musical concerts, film screenings, and other events produced by those who rent the De Pietro.
+In addition to the comedy shows at the De Pietro, guests enjoy plays, musical concerts, film screenings, and other events produced by those who rent the De Pietro.